apache/incubator-kie-drools/kogito-persistence-commons/README.md

 1) `persistence-commons-api` contains the interfaces `Storage` and `StorageService` that the consumer has to inject in his application.
 In addition to that, it contains the interface `Query` that the consumer has to use to query the storage.
 2) `persistence-commons-infinispan` contains all the classes to manage infinispan as persistence layer.
 3) `persistence-commons-protobuf` contains the `ProtobufService` that the consumer can use to manage his protobuf schemas.
+4) `persistence-commons-redis` contains all the classes to manage redis as persistence layer.
+See [here](./persistence-commons-redis/README.md) for the complete list of supported operations.

 ## How to use it